Njeri-Kimaru/Docling_cli/README.md

 ### Step 7: Analyzing the result findings.
 I used three types of pdfss;
 one with tables, the other with text and images and the other had tables and paragraphs.
 Here are my key findings;
+The default options turned the outputs into markdown

 #### 1. Pdf with tables
 - In HTML, the rows and columns came out better than they were in the original pdf.